LathaCharuguntla/MedicineRecommendationSystem/README.md

  ```bash
        python app.py
    ```
-Once the application is running, open your web browser and navigate to http://127.0.0.1:5000 to access the mobile price prediction interface.
+Once the application is running, open your web browser and navigate to http://127.0.0.1:5000 to access.

 ## Deployement
-The application is deployed on Heroku.
-You can access it at: https://medicinerecommendationsystem-3044763a0cbe.herokuapp.com/
+The application is deployed on Render.
+You can access it at: https://medicinerecommendationsystem.onrender.com/